Creating an Enabling Environment for Private Schools to Deliver Quality Education

 Building a positive narrative through disseminating data and evidence to create an enabling environment for private schools to focus more on improving learning outcomes.

-Assessments in Grades 3, 5 and 8 help monitor student progress over time and provide an overall picture of the education system’s performance.
-Aggregated at the school level, KSAs would provide valuable data about student learning and help stakeholders across the education system to evaluate progress on early grade competencies to take timely remedial action.
+To capture the school quality data based on learning outcomes, a competency-based census assessment (CCA) in grades 3, 5 and 8 as envisaged by the NEP 2020 can help monitor the school progress over time and provide an overall picture of the education system’s performance without any stakes for the students.
+Aggregated at the school level, this assessment’s results would provide valuable data about the learning quality in the school and help stakeholders across the education system evaluate progress on early grade competencies to take timely remedial action.
 These assessments are not meant for passing or failing a child but to understand the health of the education system.

-In line with NEP’s recommendations to prioritize key stage assessments, CBSE conducted Structured Assessment for Analyzing Learning levels (SAFAL), which undertook key stage assessments at grades 3, 5, and 8.
+In line with the NEP’s recommendations to execute these competency-based census assessments, CBSE conducted Structured Assessment for Analyzing Learning levels (SAFAL), a competency-based assessment for all students studying at key stages of grades 3, 5, and 8.